 A brand style guide is a documented collection of brand guidelines that help to sustain a congruous identity for the company.
-It becomes more challenging to observe brand consistency when you have multiple people or teams developing and employing brand assets.
+It becomes more challenging to ensure brand consistency when you have multiple people or teams developing and employing brand assets.

-Brand guidelines revolve around the most prominent brand elements such as mission statement, logo, brand voice, color palette, imagery, etc. A style guide ensures these elements work cohesively to project the brand’s true essence in an organized and consistent manner.
+Your guidelines revolve around the most prominent brand elements such as mission statement, logo, brand voice, color palette, imagery, etc. And having a brand style guide ensures these elements work cohesively to project the brand’s true essence in an organized and consistent manner.

 Reinforce your brand identity with stunning graphics customized for your unique brand style.
 Click the button below to find ready-made templates and edit your preferred ones in mere minutes!